timtroendle/zotero-scripts/migrate-from-papers-to-zotero.md

 1. Export all entries as bibtex, including complete metadata.
 2. Run clean-papers-bibtex to remove references to Papers3 or its files.
 3. Import the bibtex into Zotero.
+Do not sync before performing the next step!
 4. Close Zotero and run update-date-added to apply the date-added fields from the bibtex file.
 5. Export all PDFs from Papers3.
 6. (optional) Papers3 3.4.10 has a bug (one of many) in which the comments aren't exported into the PDFs, only the highlights.
 To retain them, manually add them.